 Kush Queen was one of the first CBD brands to jump on the delta-8 THC hype.
 The brand’s gummies come with 10mg of CBD and 10mg of delta-8-THC.
 Nice and balanced.
 Not too potent but enough to give you the famous clear-headed high we’ve been talking about.
 Suitable for beginners.
 Highly relaxing.
 You only need one or two, preferably in the evening as a source of relaxation.
 Easy to use.
 Very convenient.
 Slow-releasing for a gradual buzz.

 Arete Hemp has released one of the strongest delta-8 THC tinctures of all time.
-Very potent.
-Carries a whopping 1200mg of delta-8 and 500mg of CBC, alongside medium-chain-triglyceride oil (MCT) as its high-absorbing carrier.
+It’s very potent and carries a whopping 1200mg of delta-8 and 500mg of CBC, alongside medium-chain-triglyceride oil (MCT) as its high-absorbing carrier.
 Derived purely from hemp flower.
 Very limited batches, so get in there quick.
 Best for ultimate relaxation, euphoria, and focus.
 We recommend this product to an intermediate cannabis user, not beginners.
 The potency is a little too high.
 Best-used in the evening with a cup of herbal tea.
 If you’re looking for lighter options to start with, Arete Hemp also produces some of the best delta-8 cartridges we’ve reviewed.

 CBD Genesis offers the most natural way to consume delta-8 THC.
 Made from organic CBD hemp flower specially-bred for high delta-8 content.
 Each pre-roll carries 1.3mg of grams of premium hemp flower containing 400mg of delta-8.
 Because this is a smokable product, 400mg is very potent and immediately effective.
 No need to wait around.
 Again, we recommend this to seasoned cannabis veterans.
 The high might be a little too overwhelming for beginners.